KKlob/CrateBuilder/README.md

   - Base format for UI setup with basic reactive styling.
   - Write logic to transform dimsform values to fractions and do necessary calcs.
     - Write logic to handle 2x4s form
+    - Currently things work but every time you change a 2x4 form text field it re-renders the entire form causing focus to be lost. must be fixed